Azure-Samples/confidential-container-samples/confidential-big-data-spark/README.md

 **Execute steps - bash**
-> ❗ The script below must run in a `bash` shell due to several dependencies on linux specific commands
+> ❗ The script below must run in a `bash` shell due to several dependencies on Linux specific commands

 The following script deploys the Spark job.
 Prior to running the bash commands - please replace the following placeholders `<...>` in the JDBC string for the `ContosoHR` database in [`policies\pyspark.hw.yaml.template`](policies\pyspark.hw.yaml.template)
 ```text